San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 - La Vieja Soderia | This cozy cafe is a great spot for breakfast if you’ve stayed the night or lunch on their leafy patio.

-- Restaurante Histórico Lacarra | Housed in a palatial colonial home from 1740 just at the entrance to town (you’ll see the turn off for it immediately after the roundabout), the menu is traditional.
-The quality was excellent and the service even better.
+- Restaurante Histórico Lacarra | Lacarra is a palatial colonial home from 1740 just at the entrance to town (you’ll see the turn off for it immediately after the roundabout).
+The traditional menu items are excellent and the service even better.
 Reservations are required, check their Instagram account for more details.

 Where to Stay in San Antonio de Areco